-With 2021 almost behind us, it’s time to turn our attention to mobile game market trends in 2022 and 2023.
+With 2022 behind us, it’s time to turn our attention to mobile game market trends in 2023 and the years to come.

-So, what are some mobile game market trends of 2022 you should know about?
+So, what are some mobile game market trends for 2023 you should know about?

 Keep reading to find out!